flpeters/balena-minecraft-server/README.md

 ![Balena Server Logo](pictures/logo.png)

-# Minecraft Server
+# RLCraft Forge Modpack Minecraft Server
+> The [original project](https://github.com/AlexProgrammerDE/balena-minecraft-server) helps you create a vanilla minecraft server of the latest version.
+This project is made for the [RLCraft Modpack](https://www.curseforge.com/minecraft/modpacks/rlcraft), which runs on version 1.12.2.
+> If you want to run your own server using this project as a startingpoint, then I do recommend you to go the the RLCraft page and read the instructions.
+You should also download the serverpack and read the "FOR SERVERS ONLY..." file.

-**Starter project enabling you a Minecraft Server using just a Raspberry Pi 4 or Jetson Nano.**
+**Starter project enabling you a Minecraft Server using just a Raspberry Pi 4.**

-This project has been tested on a Raspberry Pi 4 B 4GB & Nvidia Jetson Nano.
+This project has been tested on a Raspberry Pi 4 B 4GB.
 I do not recommend using a Raspberry Pi 3 or older.
 They have not enough RAM and power to calculate all the things. :boom:

 ## Why balenaMinecraftServer?

 * It works out of the box, just start it and it just works. :+1:
-* You can play anywhere.
-You can take the Pi to a friend, connect to his Wifi and enjoy playing. :video_game:
 * It is free.
 No costs, no big server and no complication. :free:
 * Why host on a computer?
 A Pi is power efficient! :rocket:
 * You can easy maintain the files on the Pi by using your PC. :computer:

 ## Hardware required

 * Raspberry Pi 4B (We recommend the 4GB or the 8GB model.
-1GB is not enough!) or Nvidia Jetson Nano
+1GB is not enough!)
 * A fan or cooling system to prevent lag caused by throttling
 * A 16GB or greater micro SD Card (We always recommend SanDisk Extreme Pro SD cards)
 * Power supply